 Several programs teach in a Windows environment only and several software applications will only run on a Windows platform.
-If you are a student equipped with a Mac computer, options are available for you to add a Windows platform to your Mac device.
+If you are a student equipped with a Mac computer, options are available for you to add a Windows platform to your Mac device so long as it contains an Intel processor.

-To enable a Windows environment on a Mac computer, you will need access to a copy of Windows 10 and one of the following options:
+To enable a Windows environment on an intel-based Mac computer, you will need access to a copy of Windows 10 and one of the following options:

 - VMware Fusion

-Options 1, 2, and 3 above are free to BCIT students, and it is personal preference how you prepare your Windows environment.
+Options 1, and 2 above are free to BCIT students, and it is your personal preference how you prepare your Windows environment.

 Necessary for all options: Windows 10 Operating System